-The Z85233 interrupt acknowledge cycle can be initiated through software.
+The Z85230 interrupt acknowledge cycle can be initiated through software.
 If Write Register 9 (WR9) bit D5 is set, reading register 2 (RR2) results in an interrupt acknowledge cycle to be executed internally.
-Like a hardware INTACK cycle, a software acknowledge causes the INT pin to return High, the IEO pin to go Low and set the IUS latch for the highest priority interrupt pending.
+Like a hardware INTACK cycle, a software acknowledge causes the INT pin to return high, the IEO pin to go Low and set the IUS latch for the highest priority interrupt pending.

 Similar to when the hardware INTACK signal can be used, a software acknowledge cycle requires that a Reset Highest IUS command be issued in the interrupt service routine.
 Whenever an interrupt acknowledge cycle is used, hardware or software, a reset highest IUS command is required.
-If Vector Include Status (VIS) is reset (WR9, D0 = 0), and RR2 is read, the vector returned is unmodified.
-If VIS is set (WR9, D0 = 1), and the vector returned in RR2 is modified to indicate the source of the interrupt, the Non Vector (NV) bits in WR9 are ignored when bit D5 is set to 1.
+If RR2 is read from channel A, the unmodified vector is returned.
+If RR2 is read from channel B, then the vector is modified to indicate the source of the interrupt.
+The Vector Includes Status (VIS) and No Vector (NV) bits in WR9 are ignored when bit D5 is set to 1.

-When the INTACK and IEI pins are not being used, they should be pulled up to $V{\rm CC}$ through a resistor (10 kOhm typical).
+When the INTACK and IEI pins are not being used, they should be pulled up to $V{\rm cc}$ through a resistor (10k Ohm typical).